HarpurCriticalArchive/web/overview.md

 The publisher of the CHCA is Sydney University Press, a division of the University of Sydney Library, which archives the CHCA files permanently.
 Contributors are sought.
-See also Permissions, Rights and Acknowledgements.
+See further, Permissions, Rights and Acknowledgements.